technikamateur/bananapi_radio/README.md

 # Raspido by TechnikAmateur
 ***
+##### Important information:
-##### IMPORTANT INFORMATION: All releases, wich are marked with the tag *beta* are not stable and can damage your hardware.
+All releases, wich are marked with the tag *beta* are not stable and can damage your hardware.
 The usage of raspido is your own risk!
 Please understand that this Software comes with NO WARRANTY!
 For more information read *license.txt*.
 ***
 ### About: